Katynkol: Geography

-Katynkol is an endorheic lake part of the wide Karasor basin.
+Katynkol is an endorheic lake part of the wide Karasor Basin.
 Its water is salty, containing sodium and magnesium chlorides.
-It lies less than 2 km to the southwest of the western end of lake Karasor and ake Saumalkol lies 11 km to the northwest of the northwestern shore.
+It lies less than 2 km to the southwest of the western end of lake Karasor and lake Saumalkol lies 11 km to the northwest of the northwestern shore.
 There is a headland in the northeastern lakeshore forming a wide bay in the northern sector of the lake.
 There are as well several small inlets, forming indentations up to 1 km in length.
 Part of the shore is steep, bound by grey sandstone cliffs of moderate height.

 The lake stretches from north to south for 5.5 km.
 It is fed mainly by melted snow and groundwater, as well as some precipitation and rarely dries in the summer.
 River Zharym, having its sources in the northern slopes of the Karkaraly Range, flows from the south into the southern end of the lake.